tbpassin/gf4-project/recent_changes.md

+### Release 1.4 12-29-2022
+- Plugin names in the file use_plugins.txt can now optionally include the ".py" extension.

+- Improvements to fonts and window sizes in Linux.

+- After restoring a snapshot, clicking in the plot area no longer reverts the displayed graph to the previous one.

 ### Devel branch 1.4b3  12-12-2022
 - Added a Help button (marked with a "?") that explains that a different hover color indicates that extended help is available.